stanford-rc/farmshare-docs/docs/index.md

 Most FarmShare support is provided during business hours, either via email or during academic-year office hours.

-For email support, send a message to [srcc-support](mailto:srcc-support@stanford.edu?subject=FarmShare 2 support).
-Make sure you have "FarmShare 2" somewhere in the subject line, and please be as detailed as possible with your request.
+For email support, send a message to [srcc-support](mailto:srcc-support@stanford.edu?subject=FarmShare support).
+Make sure you have "FarmShare" somewhere in the subject line, and please be as detailed as possible with your request.